Bio //

-Hannah Macklin is a multifaceted and highly accomplished artist (vocalist, writer, performer) and producer/creative director who has been creating and performing original music, performance and video, as well as educating and collaborating with a remarkable array of people for over a decade.
+Hannah Macklin is a multifaceted and well-accomplished artist (vocalist, writer, performer) and producer/creative director who has been creating and performing original music, performance and video, as well as educating and collaborating with a remarkable array of people for over a decade.

-Winner of the 2016 Grant McLennan Fellowship, Hannah spent 3 months in NYC in 2017 (a city she’d visited twice prior) on an artistic pilgrimage, collaborating with members of Solange’s band.
+Winner of the 2016 Grant McLennan Fellowship, Hannah spent 3 months in NYC in 2017 (a city she’d visited twice prior) on an artistic pilgrimage, collaborating with members of Solange’s band, connecting with community and delving into the roots of the music and art she loves.

 Hannah has used several aliases for her original projects, performances and releases, including “MKO” and “MKO Sun”, (Meanjin, 2012-2016), “Ha Na” and “Bastard Amber” (Naarm, 2017-2019).
-All of her original work has now been re-branded and re-distributed online under the name Hannah Macklin.
+All her original work has now been re-branded and re-distributed online under her birth name.

 Hannah advocates for diversity and dreaming and seeks to keep illuminating these with her art.
 She is passionate about healing and creation.
-A graduate of the QLD Conservatorium of Music (Jazz Voice), her vocal and musical stylings are influenced by jazz, R&B, progressive/experimental sounds and world music.
+A graduate of the QLD Conservatorium of Music (Jazz Voice), her vocal and musical stylings are influenced by not only jazz, but also R&B/soul, progressive, electronic and world music.

 AWARDS